3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 conference speaker.
 Since we are working with GRUB2 across many commercial projects and our customers leverage it often we decided to take advantage of this relation and organize a meeting during which 3mdeb engineers and team leaders presented GRUB related topics.
-This blog post summarize discussion and create reference point for interested parties:
+This blog post summarizes the discussion and creates reference point for interested parties:

 Somehow 'minisummit' name survived since no one offered better title after